liyenhsu/Kaggle-House-Prices/README.md

 ### Data
 train.csv: 1460 houses with 81 attributes, including the labels (sale prices)<br>
 test.csv: 1459 houses with 80 attributes<br>
-data_description.txt - full description of each column, originally prepared by Dean De Cock but lightly edited to match the column names used here
+data_description.txt: full description of each column of the csv files

 ### Results
 Feature engineering and a solution using Kernel Ridge regression are shown in [Kernel_Ridge.ipynb](Kernel_Ridge.ipynb).